 These bands are guides, not hard cutoffs.
 The right threshold depends on the stakes of the post (a high-stakes thread should clear 92; a quick reply can ship at 85).
 Calibrate to your own work.

-What feeds into the score
+What feeds into a voice match score?

 The score isn't a single number that arrives by magic.
-It's the aggregate of how closely the draft matches your training profile across the 9 signals of voice Auden measures when it learns you.
+It's the aggregate of how closely the draft matches your training profile across the 10 signals of voice Auden measures when it learns you.

 Each draft gets evaluated against your profile on: